Hello, 18 and passed my HGV 2 driving for a well known logistics company loving the job, plenty of training from

 Re: Hello, 18 and passed my HGV 2 driving for a well known logistics company loving the job, plenty of training from

-joys! !
-Tbh, I’d normally sit at 52, I got paid by the hour so don’t mind sitting at that sort of speed !
-No point rushing if it’s not going to benefit you!Lukellar_18 wrote: ↑Thu Jun 01, 2023 10:37 amall ours been restricted mate all set in eco modes so it probs isn’t far of your old MAN limited to 52 too so you just sit there on the motorway with your hand up apologizing to all the other wagons for holding them up Same with roundabouts, your like yep that’ll do me, next thing the artic that was 3 miles down the road is coming round and the engines only just decided to pick up.
-Crap mate but have to laugh about it otherwise all the problems it causes would get you down!32blancines wrote: ↑Thu Jun 01, 2023 10:37 amhaving a laugh ain’t you !
-I had a 15 plate MAN and the gearbox was horrendous !
-Stand on throttle and 10 seconds later it moves!
-Much preferred my old Rigid DAFLukellar_18 wrote: ↑Thu Jun 01, 2023 10:36 am
+all ours been restricted mate 😅😭 all set in eco modes so it probs isn’t far of your old MAN 😂 limited to 52 too so you just sit there on the motorway with your hand up apologizing to all the other wagons for holding them up 😂😂😂 Same with roundabouts, your like yep that’ll do me, next thing the artic that was 3 miles down the road is coming round and the engines only just decided to pick up.
+Crap mate but have to laugh about it otherwise all the problems it causes would get you down!

 Re: Hello, 18 and passed my HGV 2 driving for a well known logistics company loving the job, plenty of training from